-NORMAL Mode
+FAST Mode

-As the name suggests this is one of the main operating modes where the microcontroller has all of its functions operational and where the system clock is provided by the high speed oscillator.
+This is one of the main operating modes where the microcontroller has all of its functions operational and where the system clock is provided by the high speed oscillator.
 This mode operates allowing the microcontroller to operate normally with a clock source will come from the high speed oscillator, HIRC.
 The high speed oscillator will however first be divided by a ratio ranging from 1 to 64, the actual ratio being selected by the CKS2~CKS0 bits in the SCC register.
 Although a high speed oscillator is used, running the microcontroller at a divided clock ratio reduces the operating current.